Leadership Programs

 School District Leadership

 The School District Leadership Program (SDL) is designed for those educators who hold the School Building Leader (SBL) certification and wish to obtain this additional certification to be eligible to fill positions beyond the building level.
-These district-level positions may take several forms such as Superintendent or Assistant Superintendent of schools, coordinator, director, supervisor of district programs that can include, for example, Special Education, English Language Learners, Gifted Education, Early College, Guidance Services, Students with Special Needs.
+These district-level positions may take several forms such as Superintendent or Assistant Superintendent of schools, coordinator, director, and supervisor of district programs including English Language Learners, Gifted Education, Early College, Guidance Services, and Students with Special Needs.

 The SDL program is a three-course, 12-credit program usually completed in two semesters.
 Under some circumstances, applicants may elect to take all three, four-credit courses in the same semester to complete the program in one semester.
 The courses provide skills, knowledge and application in law and finance, district leadership and an internship at the district level.